GoogleCloudPlatform/firebase-extensions/text-to-speech/README.md

 * SSML Gender: What SSML Gender do you want to use?

-* SSML Gender: What audio encoding do you want to use?
+* Audio Encoding: What audio encoding do you want to use?

 * Enable per document overrides.: If set to \"Yes\", options for converting audio will be overwritten  by fields in the document containing the text to be converted.